CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP.md

       The auto BGP leaf and spine keywords are only used to configure the ASN.
 The configuration files and `net show` commands display the ASN number only.

 2. Assign the router ID.
-The router ID is a 32-bit value and typically the address of the loopback interface on the switch.

     ```
     cumulus@switch:~$ net add bgp router-id 10.10.10.1